lschierer/RUT/packages/luke/20061109/parts-of-the-whole.md

 ---

-title: Parts of the whole
+title: "Parts of the whole"
 date: 2006-11-09 17:31:34
 tags:
   -  morality-religion